litebird/litebird_sim/docs/source/mapmaking.rst

    \left(F^T\cdot C_w^{-1}\cdot Z\cdot F\right) a = F^T\cdot C_w^{-1}\cdot Z\cdot y

 This equation is of the form :math:`Ax = b,` where :math:`A` and :math:`b` are known and :math:`x` is the quantity to determine.
-(Wikipedia uses the symbol :math:`A`, but KS2009 uses :math:`D`; here we follow Wikipedia.)
+(The symbol :math:`A` is commonly found in linear algebra textbooks, so we will switch to this notation even if KS2009 uses :math:`D`.)
 The solution would just be :math:`x = A^{-1}b`, but there are two problems with this formula:

 1. Matrix :math:`A` is too large to be inverted;
 2. Matrix :math:`A` is not invertible!

 The second point is quite alarming, and it might sound like it is an irrecoverable problem.
-The fact that :math:`\det A = 0` stems from the fact that the destriping problem does not let only one solution, as if :math:`a` is a solution, then :math:`a + K` is still a solution for any scalar constant :math:`K.` What we are looking for is a solution :math:`a` that is orthogonal to the null space of :math:`A`.
+The fact that :math:`\det A = 0` stems from the fact that the solution to the destriping equation is not unique, as if :math:`a` is a solution, then :math:`a + K` is still a solution for any scalar constant :math:`K.` What we are looking for is a solution :math:`a` that is orthogonal to the null space of :math:`A`.